-Welcome to the new South Witham Website which has been put together by HNS IT Services groups in the village.
+Welcome to the new South Witham Website which has been put together by HNS IT Services with help from the various groups in the village.

 Where to find us

-There is also a village hall, which is used regularly by various groups, two shops and two public houses, The Blue Cow and The Angel.
+There is also a village hall, wed regularly by various groups, two shops and two public houses, The Blue Cow and The Angel.

-Browse our site and whether you're a resident of the village, or just looking for some information about us, hopefully, you will find it useful.
+Browse our site and whether you're a resident of the village, or just looking for some information about us, hopefully, you will find it helpful.